Yusriaja/PdfViewPagerPreLollipop/README.md

 I originally planned to make it renderer-agnostic and capable of using API21 on newer devices, falling back to PdfiumAndroid on older (pre-5.0) devices, but decided against it for now.
 Why?
 PdfiumAndroid is **huge** due to its use of native code for rendering (every supported CPU architecture needs its own binary, and they're ALL bundled into the final .apk file).
+If the device is running 5.0 or newer, it's all pure bloat.

 I'm sure there's some way to use build flavors to allow building a huge monolithic .apk that works on older devices, and a slimmed-down .apk without PdfiumAndroid for API21+ devices only... unfortunately, I don't know how to do it.